Skip to content

 RSV is one of the most common respiratory viruses in infants and young children, infecting almost all children by the age of 2 years old.
 RSV can cause serious respiratory disease in infants, young children and older adults.

-The new RSV program provides 2 options for protecting infants
+The Infant RSV program provides 2 options for protecting infants.
+Only one option may be chosen for RSV protection in most instances.

-- Beyfortus – this is not a vaccine, it is an injection of antibodies that is given to the baby preferably shortly after birth while still in hospital.
+• Beyfortus – this is not a vaccine, it is an injection of antibodies that is given to the baby preferably shortly after birth while still in hospital.
 This injection provides immediate protection from RSV.
-Those who deliver at home will need to see their health care provider to get Beyfortus as midwives are not authorized to administer.
+Those who deliver at home will need to see their health care provider to get Beyfortus.

 If you are pregnant and due during the fall/winter months, check with your delivering hospital about how to access Beyfortus for your baby at time of birth.